ksurana21/revpref/README.md

         and a T X N quantity matrix where T corresponds to the number of observations and N corresponds to the number of consumption categories.
 Further, all prices are required to be strictly positive.
-Optionally, the efficiency level (e) at which the user would like to test consistency with the axiom(s) can also be provided.
+Optionally, the efficiency level e at which the user would like to test consistency with the axiom(s) can also be provided.
 When e is not specified, it defaults to 1, which checks consistency with the exact axiom(s).

-      - For a comprehensive overview to the theory of revealed preferences, see Varian (2006) and Cherchye et al. (2009).
+      - For a comprehensive overview of the theory of revealed preferences, see Varian (2006) and Cherchye et al. (2009).

   - Goodness-of-fit to measure the severity of violations